Amended Bylaws 10/9/2021

 4.7 Voting.
 At every meeting of members, each member present, in person, shall have the right to cast one vote on each question presented.
 Except in the case of votes to change or amend the Articles of Incorporation or the Bylaws, the vote of a majority of the members present shall determine any question brought before such meeting.
-Proxies shall be allowed only for changes to the Bylaws or the Articles of Incorporation.
+Proxies shall not be allowed in any instance.

 4.7.1 In order to be able to vote, a member must have become a member at least forty-five (45) days prior to the vote.

 4.8 Written Action without a Meeting.
 Any lawful action of the members that may be taken at a meeting of members may be taken without a meeting, if in writing and signed by all members and filed with the minutes of the members.
 The written action shall be effective when signed, unless a different effective date is set forth therein.